lgbouma/lgbouma.com/content/research.md

 ### Young Planets in Star Clusters

-While thousands of exoplanets are known, most orbit anonymous stars in the Milky Way that are between one and ten billion years old.
+While thousands of exoplanets are known, most orbit anonymous stars in the Galaxy that are between one and ten billion years old.
 I have been using [TESS](https://en.wikipedia.org/wiki/Transiting_Exoplanet_Survey_Satellite), [Gaia](https://en.wikipedia.org/wiki/Gaia_(spacecraft)), and [Kepler](https://en.wikipedia.org/wiki/Kepler_space_telescope) to find and